 Click here for our most recent Green Schools’ Newsletter

 We currently have three Green Flags.
 Mr. Simon Coveney, Minister for Agriculture, Food and the Marine at that time, came to St Luke’s School to officially raise our second green flag in June 2012.
-Since then we have also received our third Green Flag for Water.
+Since then, we have achieved two more flags, for Water and for Travel.
+Rob Heffernan came to raise our fourth Green Flag, for Water.
 These flags were achieved through the tremendous hard work of our Green School Committee and the entire school community.

 What is ‘Green Schools’?